freqtrade/freqtrade/docs/advanced-orderflow.md

 }
 ```

+### Configure Orderflow Processing

-2. **Configure Orderflow Processing:** Define your desired settings for orderflow processing within the orderflow section of config.json.
+Define your desired settings for orderflow processing within the orderflow section of config.json.
 Here, you can adjust factors like:

 - `cache_size`: How many previous orderflow candles are saved into cache instead of calculated every new candle
-- `max_candles`: Filter how many candles get processed from the tail
+- `max_candles`: Filter how many candles would you like to get trades data for.
 - `scale`: This controls the price bin size for the footprint chart.
 - `stacked_imbalance_range`: Defines the minimum consecutive imbalanced price levels required for consideration.
 - `imbalance_volume`: Filters out imbalances with volume below this threshold.